jungho/k8s-crds/website-kubebuilder/README.md

 │   ├── controller.go
 │   └── website
 │       ├── website_controller.go #You will modify this code to add your reconciliation logic.
-│       ├── website_controller_suite_test.go #You will modify this to test you reconciliation logic.
+│       ├── website_controller_suite_test.go #You will modify this to test your reconciliation logic.
 │       └── website_controller_test.go
 └── webhook
     └── webhook.go